Ann B. Ross: Career

 In 2021, Ross ended the 22-volume series with Miss Julia Happily Ever After.“ Ross said, "As I wrote Happily Ever After, a series of changes in my personal and professional lives were converging in such a way that I began to feel that somebody was trying to tell me something.
 Miss Julia and the ones she loves are in a good place right now, nothing that needs to be wrapped up is pending, most questions have been answered, no one is languishing in jail [and] everybody is home where they’re supposed to be, so it all felt like a good place to just let go.”

-Columbia Tri-Star Productions optioned Miss Julia Speaks Her Mind which is under consideration for either a film or television series by independent producers.
+Columbia Tri-Star Productions has optioned Miss Julia Speaks Her Mind, and it is under consideration to be independently produced as either a film or television series.

 Personal life

 Ross married Dr. Marion Ross.
 The couple has two daughters and one son.
 Ross lives in Hendersonville, North Carolina, the basis for the town in the Miss Julia books.
 Until 1977, they lived in a historical house built in 1836 that inspired Miss Julia's house.

 In 2010 UNC-Asheville honored her as a Distinguished Alumna for her career as a novelist.

+She died April 16, 2025 at her home in Hendersonville, NC.